algosup/2024-2025-project-4-web-fpga-team-2/README.md

 ## 🔑 Requirements to Access the Website

-To access our website, you need a Chromium-based browser (Edge, Chrome, Opera, etc... ).
+To access our website, you need a Chromium-based browser (Edge, Chrome, Opera, etc... ) or Firefox.

 ## 🌟 Key Features
 | Feature | Description |